Guest Teaching Artist

 “Markers are bright, quick, and permanent, so being able to use this medium for a still life is a completely new experience, and I had a lot of fun.
 I had always used markers for observational drawings and sketches, but had never used them with the intention of creating a ‘finished piece.’
 It was refreshing to use markers in a fine arts context.”

 “This tutorial was a really great learning experience for me, because during it, I realized that I have never really considered color in my still life set ups before.
-Prof Lieu’s advice in color contrast and intensity really helped me make a piece that was far more engaging than if I hadn’t had the advice and just made it on my own.
+Prof Lieu’s advice in color contrast and intensity really helped me make a piece that was far more engaging than if I hadn’t had the advice and just made it on my own.”

 “Before trying this tutorial, I had no experience with markers- especially not with still life!
 I was frustrated at first because the marker was not showing up smoothly on the type of paper I was using.
 In the end, I made 4 different examples, which was so worth it as I was able to change up my paper and experiment with all kind of marker.

-For the best result, I used Lauryn’s technique of using the paint markers last because it added extra bold lines to my piece.
 I am very glad I learned how to work with marker, because it is like a quick painting method with way more control and faster drying time!”

 “I liked being given a prompt and advice without the pressure of turning in an assignment — I could experiment and take things at my own pace.
 I have little experience with observational drawing in color so this course was a great way to see the different aspects I’d have to consider when using color, especially when setting up a still life.